 Operational Risk Capital Charge is calculated through Basic Indicator Approach.
 At present, the Bank is in the process of moving towards Advanced Measurement Approaches for computation of Operational Risk Capital Charge.
-The Bank has already applied to RBI for migration to The Standardised Approach (TSA) for calculation of Operational Risk Capital Charge.
+The Bank has already got parallel run approval for migration to The Standardised Approach (TSA) for calculation of Operational Risk Capital Charge.
+Recently BCBS has released a consultative document on Standardised Measurement Approach.
+The same is in the discussion stage presently.